Chillee/chillee.github.io/walks.md

 And that's where he left the problem.
 Seems like a pretty cool problem with plenty of depth, doesn't it?

-What if I told you that this problem has even more depth than you thought?
+As it turns out, this problem has even more depth than that Google interviewer thought.
 What if I told you, that drawing on concepts from coding theory, abstract algebra, and signal processing, we could solve this problem in $O(EV + V \log V \log K)$ time?

 To my knowledge, despite being a common problem, I have not seen this faster solution presented anywhere.